Civlac/SRWLED-Wiki/Animations.md

 Andrew has added some non-reactive routines, most of which are controllable.

 ### Phased
-A spring like effect using changing phases of sine waves.
+A spring-like effect using changing phases of sine waves.
-* Speed - Adjust speed of animation.
+* Speed - Adjust the speed of the animation.
 * Intensity - Adjust rate of phase change.

 ### Twinkleup
 A very short twinkle routine, which includes fade-in.
-* Speed - Adjust speed of animation.
+* Speed - Adjust the speed of the animation.
 * Intensity - Adjust percentage of animated pixels.

 ### Noisepal